The Ultimate 2026 Playbook

 Sign Up for Guest Lists

 Guest lists are free and they save you real money — $30 to $60 per person at nightclubs and $30 to $50 per person at strip clubs.
 For a group of eight guys, that is $240 to $480 in cover charges you do not have to pay.
-Sign up through NoCoverVegas to get on the guest list at every major venue and lock in a free limo to the strip clubs.
+Sign up through NoCoverVegas to get on the guest list at every major venue and lock in a free entry at the strip clubs.
 Guest list entry typically requires arriving before 12:30 AM at nightclubs and works all night at strip clubs.

 Book Dinner Reservations